usegalaxy-au/tools-au/training/TLDR.md

 **Containers**

 By default, Galaxy uses conda to resolve dependencies.
-If the tool you are wrapping is quast, you need to specify quast as a requirement in the xml.
-At runtime, Galaxy will then use conda to get the quast conda package you specified and install it, then it will execute the code in the xml `<command>` section.
+If the tool you are wrapping is quast, you need to specify quast as a requirement in the XML.
+At runtime, Galaxy will then use conda to get the quast conda package you specified and install it, then it will execute the code in the XML `<command>` section.

 For containers this is not the case.
 To actually use a container as a dependency (ie you're running the tool using an image), a job destination has to be set up to use containers.
 Again, this is the realm of Galaxy Admins, but it applies when developing the wrapper.
 For example, to run planemo test to check your wrapper, it wont pull the container you specified unless you provide the `--mulled_containers` option to `planemo test`.